oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

    project in the
    [tosca-community-contributions](https://github.com/oasis-open/tosca-community-contributions)
    github repository.
-2. Instead of bundling Profiles with the TOSCA standard, TOSCA v2.0 provides support for user-defined domain-specific profiles:
+2. Rather than bundling Profiles with the TOSCA standard, TOSCA v2.0 provides support for user-defined domain-specific profiles as follows:
    - It allows collections of type definitions to be bundled together into named profiles.
    - It supports importing profiles using their profile name.